-Your Exam Certificate
+The Exam Certificate

 Missing Exam Certificate

-If there are results missing from your certificate, this is likely to be because you have scored less than the requirement for a grade D and will therefore have been given a ‘no award’ for the course.
-No awards are not displayed on your certificate.
-If you passed any of the units belonging to this course, these will still be listed in the National Units sections of your certificate (on the Summary of Attainment and Detailed Record of Attainment pages).
+If there are results missing from the certificate, this is likely to be because the candidate has achieved less than the requirement for a grade D and will therefore have been given a ‘no award’ for the course.
+‘No awards’ are not displayed on the certificate.
+Any completed units belonging to this course will be listed in the National Units sections of the certificate (on the Summary of Attainment and Detailed Record of Attainment pages).

 There is no longer an appeals process for pupils who have failed or not performed as well as they did in their estimate exams.
 This process was removed by the SQA when the new National Qualifications were introduced in session 2013/2014.

-This year, requests for priority marking reviews, i.e. marking reviews for pupils whose grades are required for entry to university in September 2019, have to be submitted to the SQA by 16 August 2019.
-A letter has already been issued to senior pupils and information posted on the school’s website here.
-Pupils must call the school office on Tuesday 6 August or Wednesday 7 August 2019 between 9:00AM and 3:00PM if they wish the school to consider and submit a priority marking review to the SQA.
+This year, requests for priority marking reviews, i.e. marking reviews for pupils whose grades are required for entry to university in September 2020, have to be submitted to the SQA by 14 August 2020.
+Pupils must contact the school office on Monday 10 August 2020 by 3.00PM if they wish the school to consider and submit a priority marking review to the SQA.